 The most recent literature review was updated through November 11, 2019.

 Summary of Evidence

-For individuals who have any wound type (acute or nonhealing) who receive electromagnetic therapy, the evidence includes 2 systematic reviews of RCTs (one on pressure ulcers and the other on leg ulcers) and an RCT of electromagnetic treatment following Cesarean section.
-Relevant outcomes are symptoms, change in health status, morbid events, quality of life, and treatment-related morbidity.
-The systematic reviews identified a few RCTs with small sample sizes that do not permit definitive conclusions.
+For individuals who have any wound type (acute or nonhealing) who receive electromagnetic therapy, the evidence includes two systematic reviews of RCTs (one on pressure ulcers and the other on leg ulcers) and an RCT of electromagnetic treatment following Cesarean section.
+The relevant outcomes are symptoms, change in health status, morbid events, quality of life, and treatment-related morbidity.
+The systematic reviews identified a few RCTs with small sample sizes that do not permit drawing definitive conclusions.
 The evidence is insufficient to determine the effects of the technology on health outcomes.

 PRACTICE GUIDELINES AND POSITION STATEMENTS

 In 2015, the American College of Physicians published guidelines on the treatment of pressure ulcers.
 The guidelines recommended the electrostimulation be used as adjunctive treatment in patients with pressure ulcers.
 This was considered by the College to be a weak recommendation, based on moderate-quality evidence.

 Association for the Advancement of Wound Care

 In 2014, the Association for the Advancement of Wound Care published guidelines on the care of venous ulcers and pressure ulcers.
 Guidelines for venous ulcer care included electrostimulation and electromagnetic stimulation as treatment modalities.
 Guidelines for pressure ulcer care include electrostimulation as adjunctive interventions when pressure ulcers do not respond to the first line of treatment.

 Previously, in 2010, the Association published guidelines on the care of pressure ulcers.
 Electrostimulation was included as a potential second-line intervention if first-line treatments did not result in wound healing.